The War Game: Release

+After the Postmaster General ordered the BBC not to broadcast the film on television because of its theme content, as a compromise, the British Government allowed the film to be shown in public cinemas with the required certification.

 After its cinema release in the United Kingdom and an airing at the New York Film Festival, Pathé Contemporary Films released The War Game in US cinemas in 1967.
 It subsequently did well as a non-theatrical release.

-The War Game itself finally saw television broadcast in the United Kingdom on BBC2 on 31 July 1985, as part of a special season of programming entitled After the Bomb (which had been Watkins' original working title for The War Game).
+The War Game itself finally saw television broadcast in the United Kingdom on BBC2 on July 31, 1985, as part of a special season of programming entitled After the Bomb (which had been Watkins's original working title for The War Game).
 After the Bomb commemorated the 40th anniversary of the bombing of Hiroshima and Nagasaki.
 The broadcast was preceded by an introduction from Ludovic Kennedy.

 On 27 August 1968 nearly 250 people at a peace rally in the Edwin Lewis Quadrangle in Philadelphia attended a screening of the film sponsored by the Pennsylvania Coalition.
 Like the United Kingdom, the film was also banned from National Educational Television in the United States owing to its theme.